andreinemeti/file-explorer/README.md

 ## Attribution & Learning Notes

 I’m new to **Node.js** and **TypeScript**, and this was my first time using them.
-- All of the server side was generated with ChatGPT, as well as troubleshooting, and code reviews were produced with ChatGPT’s help.
+- All of the server side was generated with ChatGPT, as well as troubleshooting.

 - I created the project architecture, the design and the UX, integrated the generated code, adapted it to the requirements, and verified it locally.
 After that I refactored all of the project because most of the generated code was hard to read/unreadable.